troglobit/redir/README.md

 Building
 --------

 Redir comes with a  GNU configure script which you can  use to adapt the build  to your  needs.
 If  you would  like to  remove support  for some extended options (for  the sake of speed, code size,  whatever), try the following options to configure:

-    --disable-shaper   Disable traffic shaping code
+    --enable-compat    Enable limited v2.x command line syntax --disable-shaper   Disable traffic shaping code
     --disable-ftp      Disable FTP redirection support